teob97/grasp2alm/docs/source/cut.rst

 - **ICOMP = 9**:

   - Real part of F1: Total power :math:`|\vec{E}|` of the field (linear scale)
-  - Imaginary part of F1 is zero.
+  - The imaginary part of F1 is zero.
   - F2: Complex square root of the ratio rhc/lhc.
 The phase indicates the rotation angle of the polarization ellipse.